Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

     **After**:
       Import feature flags to store by specifying the prefix as “.appconfig.featureflag/” is not supported.
 To import feature flags please follow [feature management schema](https://github.com/microsoft/FeatureManagement-Dotnet/blob/release/v3/docs/schemas/FeatureManagement.v1.0.0.json).

+* **Breaking change**:

+    **Before**:
+      Importing key vault references value as an escaped json string.

+    **After**:
+      Importing key vault references value as an escaped json strings is not supported, please specify the key vault reference value as a json object.

 ### v4.4.0 - November, 15 2022
 * Added ImportMode option support for KVSet profile.
 * Added Strict support for KVSet profile.
 When using the KVSet profile and setting Strict to true any key-values in the store that are not included in the configuration file will be deleted.